-Urlacher, like any other man who goes under the knife to revive his hair follicles, can potentially expect further hair loss even after performing the invasive procedure.
+Urlacher, like any other man who goes under the knife to revive his hair follicles, can potentially expect further shedding even after performing the invasive procedure.

 That’s why I strongly recommend introducing the following methods to reverse hair loss naturally the moment you start seeing early signs of balding (or even before that, as a preventative measure):

 - ditch the habit of smoking cigarettes or marijuana joints, as both tobacco and weed are equally bad for your hair health;